search ]

 After testing, re-enable ModSecurity to maintain site security.

-Note: Always prioritize security and consult your host before making permanent changes to ModSecurity settings.
+Always prioritize security and consult your host before making permanent changes to ModSecurity settings.
+Disabling it – even temporarily – leaves your site exposed to common attacks.

 Edge Cases